-^{}AISCT awards academic credits towards graduation based upon the allocation of courses within designated subject areas/departments; however, the school cannot guarantee that all universities around the world will recognize how AISCT allocates credits or agree that their prerequisite requirements have been met by particular AISCT courses.
-Please see the AISCT counselor for guidance on this matter to help ensure that your course selections are in line with specific university system requirements and/or pathways.
+AISCT awards academic credits towards graduation based upon the allocation of courses within designated subject areas/departments; however, the school cannot guarantee that all universities around the world will recognize how AISCT allocates credits or agree that their prerequisite requirements have been met by particular AISCT courses.
+Please see the AISCT High School Guidance Counselor for direction on this matter to help ensure that your course selections are in line with specific university system requirements and/or pathways.